 Meghan Markle’s Sister Comes To Her Defense After Brother Warns Prince Harry To Cancel Wedding

-Meghan Markle’s sister has jumped into the family spat and is defending the actress after their brother slammed her in brutal open letter.
+Meghan Markle’s sister has jumped into the family spat and is defending the actress after their brother slammed her in a brutal open letter.

 Uh-oh.
 It’s a Markle family mess.
 On May 2, Thomas Markle Jr., 51, dissed Meghan Markle, 36, in a scathing open letter to Prince Harry, telling the 33-year-old that it’s not “too late” to cancel their May 19 wedding.
 Now the Suits star’s sister Samantha Markle, 53, is leaping to her defense by slamming their mutual half sibling.
 It’s a stunning turnaround given that Samantha regularly blasts Meghan, 36, in the press and has done so ever since news broke in November 2016 that the actress was dating the prince.
 The Florida-based former model tweeted a response to a Daily Mail article about the letter, which was originally published by InTouch.
 She wrote, “Give her a chance!
 I’ve always been vocal about the things I admire about her and the public has taking [sic] this too far.
 My brother needs to stop the alcoholism and lies.”